 Instructions

-- Pour 1 c water into Instant Pot bowl.
+- Pour 1 cup water into Instant Pot bowl.
 Place trivet or (Instant Pot safe) steamer basket in bowl.
 Place frozen fish filet on trivet.
 Sprinkle with a pinch of salt and pepper.
 Place 1 teaspoon butter on top of fish, and cover fish with 3 slices of lemon.

 - Replace lid, set vent to SEALING.
 Set to MANUAL, high pressure, and adjust time to 8 minutes if less than 1 in thick, or 12 for 1-2 in thick.